Title | Description |

 |

-Blackboard’s Grade Center has spreadsheet capabilities that you can use to calculate students’ final grades.
-However, that Grade Center column needs to be set up manually to reflect how you grade and weigh the different assignment types or categories.
-Join us at this workshop to learn how to assign student work to categories, understand the differences between the “Total” and “Weighted Total” columns, and set up a column to calculate final grades.
+Brightspace's Grades has spreadsheet capabilities that you can use to calculate students’ final grades.
+However, the column weight needs to be set up manually to reflect how you grade and weigh the different assignment types or categories.
+Join us at this workshop to learn how to assign student work to categories, and set up the calculation for the final grades.

 |